anna-filou/anna-filou.github.io/_posts/2025-05-13-css-color-scales.md

     “In HSL, 100% saturation is simply as saturated as that particular color can be in the sRGB gamut.
 In OKLCH, the values aren't based on technical limits or a mathematical definition, but rather on perceived equality. **The amount of lightness indicates exactly how bright the color is**, and the amount of chroma indicates exactly how vivid it is.
 The human eye perceives some colors like green or yellow to be brighter than others, like blue or purple, and OKLCH takes these details into account.”

-The gist of it is that, similar to HSL, you can keep the Hue constant while adjusting the Lightness and Saturation (Chroma, in this case) independetnly.
-What sets OKLCH apart is that, unlike HSL and the others, all colors with the same hue **actually look like they have the saem hue**!
+The gist of it is that, similar to HSL, you can keep the Hue constant while adjusting the Lightness and Saturation (Chroma, in this case) independently.
+What sets OKLCH apart is that, unlike HSL and the others, all colors with the same hue **actually look like they have the same hue**!
 You know how making a vibrant blue lighter makes it look purple?
-Well, in OKLCH it still lookes blue!
+Well, in OKLCH it still looks blue!

 <figure>
   <img